curl/curl/docs/EARLY-RELEASE.md

  - Is there a (decent) workaround?
  - Is it a regression?
 Is the bug introduced in this release?
  - Can the bug be fixed "easily" by applying a patch?
  - Does the bug break the build?
-Most users don't build curl themselves.
+Most users do not build curl themselves.
  - How long is it until the already scheduled next release?
  - Can affected users safely rather revert to a former release until the next scheduled release?